core-wg/senml-spec/draft-ietf-core-senml.md

 {::include ex3.gen.wrap.json}
 ~~~~

-Note that in some usage scenarios of SenML the implementations MAY
-store or transmit SenML in a stream-like fashion, where data is
-collected over time and continuously added to the object.
-This mode of
-operation is optional, but systems or protocols using SenML in this
-fashion MUST specify that they are doing this.
-SenML defines
-separate media types to indicate Sensor Streaming Measurement Lists
+As an example of Sensor Streaming Measurement Lists (SensML), the
-(SensML) for this usage (see {{sec-sensml-json}}).
-In this situation
-the SensML stream can be sent and received in a partial fashion, i.e.,
-a measurement entry can be read as soon as the SenML Record is
-received and not have to wait for the full SensML Stream to be
-complete.

-For instance, the following stream of measurements may be sent via a
+following stream of measurements may be sent via a
-long lived HTTP POST from the producer of a SensML to the consumer of
+long lived HTTP POST from the producer of the stream to its consumer,
-that, and each measurement object may be reported at the time it was
+and each measurement object may be reported at the time it was
 measured:

 ~~~~